 It is also exploring how wealth can be shared to provide everyone with a stake in the economy through a Sovereign Wealth Fund that pays out a dividend to all citizens.

 If Labour returns to government in the next few years, the challenges it faces will go well beyond Brexit.
-Radical ideas to transform our economy must be on the table in Brighton.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Radical ideas to transform our economy must be on the table in Brighton.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.